-"RSF" is a set of tools for researchers and their teams, focused on project practices, research capability, and career growth.
+"RSF" is a pattern language for research practice, with a set of tools for researchers and their teams to learn, work, and grow.

 A global workshop series in 2019 laid the groundwork of skills and the progression model you see here.
 We are learning together as a community how to build these practices into our teams, and continually contributing back to the framework.

 * * *

 RSF divides the skills of user research into Craft Skills ("doing the work successfully") and Human Skills ("making the work successful").
 The model for research growth is a value chain that shows how themes ladder up toward organizational needs.

 • Page: Craft & Human Skills.

 The first step to using the framework with your team is to review the skills, define a shared understanding, and customize the list of skills relevant to your team context.